 CMI upholds the most rigorous standards of transparency, as defined by the International Committee of Medical Journal Editors.
 Each online submission must be accompanied by a Conflict of Interest Disclosure Form: http://www.icmje.org/coi_disclosure.pdf.

-One form should be completed by the corresponding author on behalf of all co-authors.
+One form should be completed by the each author.
 It is the corresponding author's responsibility to ensure that co-authors' disclosures are included.
-Individual authors should be named in the 'Comments' section of any question where a declaration is made.
-Upload this document along with your other manuscript files.
+Upload these documents along with your other manuscript files.

 For guidelines: http://www.icmje.org

-In addition to the submission of the COI Disclosure form please add a Transparency declaration at the end of your manuscript, which should include:
+In addition to the submission of the COI Disclosure form please add a Transparency declaration at the end of your manuscript, which should include the following sections:

-- Please provide acknowledgments, including acknowledgement of services of a scientific writer or editorial assistance.
+• Acknowledgments: All acknowledgements, including acknowledging services of a scientific writer or editorial assistance.
 Acknowledged individuals must be named in full and must agree to their acknowledgement.
 All results presented previously at a scientific meeting or in another public context must be acknowledged, giving the context, location and date of presentation.
 Previously published material or illustrations must be accompanied by the written permission of the copyright holder.